queenofdowntime/queenofdowntime.github.io/blog/effective-remote-pair-programming.md

 so you may find one or two fit nicely within your current workflow.

 _This setup is the cumulative design of multiple teams/people across Pivotal, SAP and IBM.
-I have added a little extra sugar._
+I have simply noted it all down and added a little extra sugar._

 ### Terminal